-Recycling Deals
+Recycling deals

 This article covers the practical side of recycling deals in Rizer — how to find deals that need recycling, how to recycle them, and how to manage them once they’re in the system.
 Whether you’re recycling from HubSpot or from Rizer, working with one deal or fifty, this guide walks you through it.

-Finding Deals to Recycle
+Finding deals to recycle

 Before you can recycle a deal, you need to find it.
 Where deals appear depends on whether you have auto-recycle enabled.